 Lot of Japanese products have been spreading out all over the world.
 One of these reasons is high quality and reliability of Japanese products.
 Quality control (QC) in Japan has developed after World War 2, and now the Japanese way of QC is adopted in USA, Europe and Asia.
 In USA, reliability and quality are categorized in different fields but in Japan they are considered to be closely related each other.
 This lecture course focuses on the philosophy, ideas and scientific method used to build quality and reliability into products and systems.
 Also, recent development of information technology has been changing the way of QC and Reliability Engineering.
 This new aspects is also dealt with.
-A half of the attendances are Japanese students.
-There will be 4 or 5 group activities with the Japanese students about QC topics during the lecture.
-The foreign students have a chance to make Japanese friends.

 - World Wide Quality Revolution History of Quality and Quality Control, Origin of "Made in Germany", Japanese TQC and its Spread to the World, Rally of USA. - Quality Assurance (QA) and Total Quality Management Meaning of Quality, What is QA?
-New Product Development and QA, Quality Functional Development, Four leading principles of Japanese TQC. - Statistical Quality Control QC seven tools, New QC seven tools, Statistical Process Control, Design of Experiments - Reliability Engineering Structure of Reliability, QA steps and Reliability Methods, Systems Reliability, Failure Analysis and Design Review, Statistical Reliability Methods, FMEA and FTA, Information Technology and RE.
+New Product Development and QA, Quality Functional Development, Four leading principles of Japanese TQC. - 3.
+Statistical Quality Control QC seven tools, Statistical Process Control, Design of Experiments